-Chemo destroys cells that grow rapidly, including those in the bone marrow that produce platelets.
+Chemotherapy (chemo) destroys cells that grow rapidly, including those in the bone marrow that produce platelets.
 A low platelet count, also known as thrombocytopenia, is a common chemo side effect.
 When you get cut or bruised, platelets form plugs in the blood vessels to stop the bleeding.
 A low platelet count can lead to serious blood loss, which can damage internal organs.
-Thrombocytopenia can also delay your chemotherapy while your doctor works to improve your platelet levels.

 During chemo you should try to avoid getting cut, bruised, or injured in any way that may cause bleeding: